 All members have the opportunity to participate in activities and groups that are supported and promoted by the Association.
-The member-led College and CAT Group structure provides members with the possibilities for networking, peer support, continuing professional development, pursuing special interests, and connection with the creative arts therapy community.
+The member-led Special Interest Groups and Local/Regional Groups structure provides members with the possibilities for networking, peer support, continuing professional development, pursuing special interests, and connection with the creative arts therapy community.

 ANZACATA holds a conference or a symposium regularly and members have the opportunity to present, and/or attend, receiving a generous member discount on event fees.
 These events attract world class leaders in the creative arts therapies as keynotes and masterclass presenters.
 Members receive ANZACATA’s regular monthly newsletter, a peer-reviewed journal, ANZJAT, and access to the ANZACATA Forum on this website.